chrisnappin/play-recaptcha/docs/high-level-api.md

 Unless you need special behaviour (e.g. your website has its own language selection functionality, or it is only ever rendered in one language), use the default `auto` mode.

-The [play-recaptcha v2 example application](https://github.com/chrisnappin/play-recaptcha-v2-example/tree/release-2.2) is internationalised to two languages (English, French) as an example.
+The [play-recaptcha v2 example application](https://github.com/chrisnappin/play-recaptcha-v2-example/tree/release-2.3) is internationalised to two languages (English, French) as an example.

 ## View Template

 ### reCAPTCHA v2
-To use reCAPTCHA version 2 in your view template, you need to include a `recaptcha.recaptchaField` view helper tag within a `form` tag.
+To use reCAPTCHA version 2 in your view template, you need to inject a `recaptcha.recaptchaField` view helper tag and include it within a `form` tag.
 This will render all of the JavaScript and HTML required for reCAPTCHA, and optionally the `noscript` option for browsers with JavaScript turned off (typically rare these days).
 Here is a very simple example:

-    @import com.nappin.play.recaptcha.WidgetHelper
+    @this(recaptchaField: recaptcha.recaptchaField)

-    @(myForm: Form[MyModelObject])(implicit request: Request[AnyContent], messages: Messages, widgetHelper: WidgetHelper)
+    @(myForm: Form[MyModelObject])(implicit messagesProvider: MessagesProvider, request: Request[AnyContent])

     ..html header..

     @helper.form(action = routes.ExampleForm.submitForm()) {
         @helper.inputText(myForm("field1"))
         @helper.inputText(myForm("field2"))
-        @recaptcha.recaptchaField(form = myForm, fieldName = "captcha", includeNoScript = false,
+        @recaptchaField(form = myForm, fieldName = "captcha", includeNoScript = false, isRequired = true,
-            isRequired = true, 'class -> "extraClass")
+            'class -> "extraClass")

         ..further fields and a submit button..
     }

     ..html footer..

-The `recaptcha.recaptchaField` parameters are as follows:
+The `recaptchaField` parameters are as follows:
 * Explicit parameters:
   * ``form: Form[_]`` - the Play Form
   * ``fieldName: String`` - the name of the field